-Students assigned a device are responsible for those items and must maintain them in proper working order and reasonably presentable condition, as determined by an LSD staff member or administration.
-Unacceptable condition includes (but is not limited to): devices and accessories that have been marked, written upon or stickers added to; cracked or scratched screens, dented metal/cracked plastic, or frayed sync/power cables.
+Students assigned a device are responsible for those items and must maintain them in proper working order and reasonably presentable condition, as determined by a Laconia School District staff member or administration.
+The unacceptable condition includes (but is not limited to): devices and accessories that have been marked, written upon, or stickers added to; cracked or scratched screens, dented metal/cracked plastic, or frayed sync/power cables.
 All damages must be reported immediately to LSD staff.

 The LSD will facilitate any necessary computer repairs.
 If a device is available as a loaner for the duration of any needed repairs, then this Agreement becomes binding in relation to the borrowed computers for as long as the student is using that device.
 If it is determined that the device was willfully damaged replacement costs will be charged as set in August of said school year.

 The cost of replacing a laptop is $317 for Elementary Schools, 7th & 8th Middle School Students, and students in grades 10, 11 & 12th.
 The cost of replacing a laptop for 9th graders is $396.
 The cost of replacing a cracked screen is $50.

 The cost of replacing an iPad is $300, cost of replacing a cracked screen is $100.

 The cost of replacing a laptop/iPad charger is $25.

 If a device is broken, the student will meet with their classroom teacher to document the breakage.
 The second incident may result in the loss of the device as determined by the school administrator.
 The third incident could result in the loss of the device for the duration of the school year.